avine/bem-flex-grid/README.md

 </div>
 ```

-Don't worry, we'll explain this in detail below.
+No worries, we'll explain all this step by step in detail below.
 For now, let's see how this get converted to the attr syntax.

 ### Attr syntax